 Prague, Czech Republic – “How well do you protect your personal data when you’re using your smartphone?”
-To answer that tricky question, the European Commission conducted a continent-wide survey to see how Europeans, 75% of which use a smartphone for private purposes – relate to data protection issues and to what extent (or if) they protect their digital privacy.
+To answer that tricky question, the European Commission conducted a continent-wide survey to see how countries in Europe, 75% of which use a smartphone for private purposes – relate to personal data protection issues and to what extent (or if) they protect their digital privacy.

 According to the results released by Eurostat a few days ago, Czechs are the least careful and most reckless users when it comes to protecting their personal data on their smartphones: two-thirds of smartphone users in the Czech Republic (67%) never restricted or refused applications access to their personal data, according to the findings of the survey.
 Czechs therefore have the lowest self-data protection rate in Europe, and by a wide margin: they’re followed by Bulgarians (49% never restricted access to their personal data), Cyprus and the United Kingdom (43%).

 On average, 28% of respondents in the EU admit that they never restricted access to their personal data when using their smartphones for private purposes – nearly 40 percentage points lower than the Czech figure.
 Moreover, 7% of European smartphone users admitted that they didn’t know it was possible to refuse or restrict access to their personal data when using a smartphone app.

 By contrast, the highest self-data protection was found in France, where only 10% of smartphone users never restricted or refused app access, followed by Germany (16%), Luxembourg and the Netherlands (both 17%).